 |Biochemistry and Molecular Biology Courses|

 |PATH 5350||Intro to Microscopy Techniques||3|

 |PATH 6900||Molecular Pathobiology Journal Club (taken over multiple semesters)||0-1|

 |PATH 6920||Pathology Research Colloquium (taken over multiple semesters)||2|

-Students are required to submit a grant proposal to an outside agency for extramural research and/or stipend support within six months of successfully passing the Candidacy Examination.
+Students are required to submit a grant proposal to an outside agency for extramural research and/or stipend support within six months of successfully passing the candidacy examination.
 Funding of the external grant application is not required for successful completion of the Ph.D. degree.
-Students must also publish at least 1 peer-reviewed scholarly article reporting results of their original research.
+Students must also publish at least one peer-reviewed scholarly article reporting results of their original research.